BabylonJS/Documentation/content/snippets/gamelets/Collide_Intro.md

+---
-# Introduction to Developing a System For Collisions
+title: Introduction to Developing a System For Collisions
+image:
+description: A collision system built using just BabylonJS code with no physics engines
+keywords: welcome, babylon.js, collision, shapes
+further-reading:
+video-overview:
+video-content:
+---

 The aim of this series of tutorials is to consider how a collision system can be built using just BabylonJS code (ie no physics engines).
 Some of the issues involved in developing such a system are described.
 The ideas in this tutorial can be used to build a collision system of complex shapes.